navikt/eessi-pensjon-saksbehandling-ui/README.md

 This project was generated with [React](https://reactjs.org) and [Node](https://nodejs.org).

-## Development server
+## Development React UI, development node server

+This is the best setup for development of React UI and the node server.

 First, run `npm install`.

-Run `run-dev.sh` or `run-dev.bat` to start frontend dev server running on port 3000.
+Run `run-dev-react.sh` or `run-dev-react.bat`.
+It starts React UI on port 3000.

-Run `run-prod.sh` or `run-prod.bat` to start the frontend API server running on port 80.
+Run `run-dev-node.sh` or `run-dev-node.bat`.
+It starts node server on port 80, with no connection to 3rd party services.
+The node server will return sample responses for development purposes only.

-The proxy directive on package.json will proxy-pass frontend API calls to the frontend API server.
+The proxy directive on package.json proxy-passes React ajax calls to the node server at port 80.
-This way, the dev server at port 3000 can still be hot-changed while still be able to do API calls.
+This way, React app at port 3000 can still be hot-changed and be able to use node API in a dev environment.

-Open `http://localhost:3000/` for the React dev webpage.
+Open `http://localhost:3000/` for the React homepage.

-## Production server
+## Development React UI, production node server

+This is the best setup for integration development of the node server against 3rd party services.

 First, run `npm install`.

+Run `run-dev-react.sh` or `run-dev-react.bat`.
+It starts React UI on port 3000.

+Run `run-prod.sh` or `run-prod.bat`.
+It starts node server on port 80, with connection to 3rd party services.

+Open `http://localhost:3000/` for the React homepage.

+## Production

+This is the best setup for production, but can also be launched locally.

+First, run `npm install`.

-Run `npm run build` to build the project ready for production.
+Run `npm run build` to compact React project for production.
-The build files will be stored in the `build/` directory.
+The build files will be placed in the `build/` directory.

-Run `run-prod.sh` or `run-prod.bat` to start the frontend API server running on port 80.
+Run `run-prod.sh` or `run-prod.bat`.
+It starts the node server on port 80, with connection to 3rd party services.
-The frontend API server forwards requests to the compiled frontend build/ directory.
+The node server will connect to OAuth2 and other 3rd party services.

-Open `http://localhost:80/` for the React prod webpage.
+Open `http://localhost:80/` for the React webpage.

 ## Running unit tests